MahouTechnologies/moc3-rs/README.md

 Parts of the moc3 format are as of yet unknown to me, but it is likely that many stem from the limitations of the original Cubism 3 format and loader.
-I hope the deformers folder sheds light on any algorithims or math used to implement the deformations and transformations supported in the format.
+I hope the deformers folder sheds light on any algorithms or math used to implement the deformations and transformations supported in the format.